llms.txt

 curl https://docs.acme.com/llms-full.txtFile Format

-The llms.txt file lists every page with its title, description, and URL:
+The llms.txt file lists every page with its title, description, and URL, grouped into sections that mirror your navigation:

 # Your Project Documentation